wanghaisheng/responsive-landing-page-starter/content/blog/en/introducing-distribution-ledger-technology-sms-indian-regulation.md

 ## How Can I Use DLT With Vonage?

-There are two methods to being compliant with DLT when using Vonage's SMS API, which are listed below:

-### Update Your Project and Submit DLT Required Parameters at Every Request (Preferred)
+### Update Your Project and Submit DLT Required Parameters at Every Request

-The preferred method is to make changes to your application to maintain your Entity ID, Sender ID/Header and Templates as shown in the DLT portal.
-You will need to use the additional parameters for every API/SMPP request when you submit your SMS messages.
-Below is an example of the API endpoints:
+You need to make changes to your application to use your Entity ID, Sender ID/Header and Templates as shown in the DLT portal.
+You will need to use the additional parameters for every API request or SMPP request when you submit your SMS messages.

-### Allow Vonage To Detect Your Template With No Change to Your Project

-The second option is for you to create a CSV file containing your DLT approved `PEID`, `SenderID` and `Template` and email <support@nexmo.com> with this file attached.
-The email will need to contain the following bits of information:

-PEID- (Entity unique ID received from DLT after Entity registration Approved) :

-Entity name - (Company name under which registered on DLT) :

-Sender Name - (6 Alpha/Num Sender/Header which is registered in DLT and approved)

-Registered on - (The DLT platform information) :

-Template file  - (as downloaded from the DLT portal template section) and saved as CSV format with the entityID as the file name. <entityid.csv>

-### I've Chosen Option 1, How Can I Be Complaint When Sending an SMS?

-### Sending an SMS With the API
+### Sending an SMS with the API

 If you are using our API without one of our SDKs, then you'd need to update your POST request when making a request to send an SMS.
 You would need to add two parameters to the request, as shown below: